Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 You can control the component based application execution by [managing the application state events](#application_monitoring).

-The following table lists callbacks coping with the application state events:
+The following table lists the callbacks for the application state events:

 | Callback                     | Description                              |
 |------------------------------|------------------------------------------|